Calvinbullock/_myHome/README.md

 Clone this repo into your desired directory, I prefer the home directory.

 Then you need to sim-link
-* .config/nvim      - link should be in you .config dir
+* .config/nvim      - link should be in your .config dir
-* .config/alacritty - link should be in you .config dir
+* .config/alacritty - link should be in your .config dir
+* .config/ranger    - link should be in your .config dir
 * .tmux.conf        - link should be in your home dir
 * .bashrc           - link should be in your home dir
 * .vim              - link should be in your home dir